mikependon/RepoDB/RepoDb.Documents/documentation.md

 ## ExecuteNonQuery Operation

-This connection extension method is used to execute a non-queryable query statement.
+This connection extension method is used to execute a non-queryable SQL statement query.
 It returns an `int` that holds the number of affected rows during the execution.

 Below are the parameters: